kLMWOLFF/MMD2_Thesis/MEMOIR/1.WRITING/Touch and Texture_writing backup.md

 - Embodied Cognition (Maurice Merleau-Ponty on how the body is central to experiencing the world and media.)
 - Laura Marks vs Condillac
 - Body in Code by Mark Hansen Hansen

+Condillac tell us that the sensation of touch is fractionated, as it can be felt independently through different parts of one’s body:

+Supposons, par exemple, qu’elle sente en même temps de la chaleur à un bras, du froid à l’autre, une douleur à la tête, un chatouillement aux pieds, un frémissement dans les entrailles, etc. ; je crois qu’elle remarquera ces manières d’être, pourvu qu’elle les ait connues séparément, et qu’aucune ne dominant sur les autres, l’attention se partage également entre elles.
+(Condillac, traité des sensations pg 83)
+Also, that the understanding of a body is formed by the contrast felt between this one and the other bodies surrounding it, in a succession of touching surfaces and feelings.
+This means that Touch is not a feeling that can be appropriated at once, but demands movement, time and comparison between different input stimuli in order to be made whole.
+If the body (as we understand it, as one whole entity) is a succession of me-bodies and not-me-bodies, shaping this first by its absence; than we can say that the sensation of Touch itself is a succession of sensations as well.
+Sensations are a way of being.
+The one capable of experimenting with them is also capable of existing, as we exist through our senses.
+Being able to feel a sensation means identifying the modifications surrounding our body.
+The different parts of our body, as the different feelings of touch that can be experienced by each one of those, are parts of ourselves - being (a whole being) means being able to perceive our fractionated selves as one (building links of perception between body parts and senses).
+In the beginning, we don’t know that we are composed of parts that can bend one over the other or place themselves over external objects.
+Thanks to our own movements we are able to discover that we have a body and that others exist beyond it as well.
+Impenetrability is not a sensation, it’s a judgement, achieved by different sensations, specially that of exclusion, between two bodies.
+Physical bodies are impenetrable.
+That’s their nature, understood by us through sensations (tactile properties) such as solidity - the resistance two bodies have against each other - denying to share the same space.
+That logic is lost with digital bodies, they can penetrate each other, self confusing visually and still remaining independent, being able to define or rebuild themselves thanks to a number of other specifically digital tactile properties such as shared materials, linked vertexes, superimposed geometry, etc.
+If we touch two different parts of ourselves, we will be able to identify them and meet ourselves through different properties at the same time:
+Que la main soit froide, par exemple, et que la poitrine soit chaude, la statue les sentira comme quelque chose de solide et de froid qui touche quelque chose de solide et de chaud : elle apprendra à rapporter le froid à la main, la chaleur à la poitrine, et elle en distingue mieux l’une de l’autre.
+Ainsi ces deux sensations, peu propres par elles-mêmes à faire connaître à la statue qu’elle a un corps, contribueront cependant à lui en donner une idée plus sensible, lorsqu’elles seront enveloppées dans la sensation de solidité.
+(Pg.
+91)
+If we touch one part/body after the other without touching anything in between, we will be able to apprehend each as different parts but not as parts of the same body.
+That is because the sensations those evoque are not continuous.
+If we run our touch through the whole space in between these different parts though, we are able to feel each part as a continuation of each other and of the self, reunited and wholeified by sensation/sensibility.
+In this case the sensation of solidity evidentiates two different things at the same time: exclusion and connection.
+As long as we only touch parts of our own body, we can only recognize the extension of our own existence.
+It’s the moment a part of our body touches an external body, one that does not respond as part of ourself, that the cut/distinction between me and others happens.
+In that sense, we don’t really feel other bodies, we only identify the other by our own sensations.
+When different sensations are circumscribed within our continuous touch, that's when we are able to identify the body and qualities of a different body.
+Elle prend donc, quitte et reprend tout ce qui est autour d’elle : elle se saisit, elle se compare avec les objets qu’elle touche ; et à mesure qu’elle se fait des idées plus exactes, son corps, et les objets lui paraissent se former sous ses mains.
+(Pg.
+92)
+Ato de tatear

 TEXTURE
 What is a texture in physical design interactions?